sciencePeptideDeck

 Purity≥98%

-FormLyophilized powder or pre-filled autoinjector (Vyleesi)
+FormLyophilized powder (white to off-white) or pre-filled autoinjector (Vyleesi)

 Sequence